Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 The second step is to build the actual evolutionary model we want to test.
 Usually, three models are tested when performing trait evolution analyses: an equal rate, a symmetric rate (transition from A to B is the same that B to A), and all rates differ, which is self-explanatory.

 However, such models may not be adequate when testing specific evolutionary scenarios.
 For example, we may want to test whether the direct transition from small size to large size is impossible.
 To do so, we create a custom transition matrix by indicating that direct transitions between opposed states are impossible.
 In our case of Shark evolution, all these models will be referred to from now on as "sequential models", namely if one wants to go from A to C, there are two transitions, A to B, and B to C. Each model parameter specification was then entered in a standardised corHMM fashion.
 To properly model trait evolution, one should always keep in mind that evolutionary rates may vary across the phylogeny, thus it is best practice to introduce another parameter, the "rate" parameter.
-This parameter allows for heterogeneity of transition rates across the phylogeny, that is if one part of the phylogeny has short branching patterns as opposed to the rest of the tree, corHMM will take into account such heterogeneity, regardless of the trait state.
+This parameter allows for transition rates  heterogeneity across the phylogeny, that is if one part of the phylogeny has short branching patterns as opposed to the rest of the tree, corHMM will take into account such heterogeneity, regardless of the trait state.
 Introducing such parameters is a great way to avoid false positives but is also very resource-consuming as these models are parameters rich (often more than twice the number of parameters for a one-rate model).
 To keep the likelihood space to allow and avoid over-parametrization, we did not go as far as 3 rates.

 </p>

 ### 1.2 Selecting the likeliest model

 <p align="justify"> Then, we may perform each model and save relevant metrics for comparison.
 This script saves each model output into a data frame filled with the log-likelihood, the number of parameters, the AICc, the $\Delta$ AICc, and the $\omega$ AICc.
 We then automatically save the output from the best-fitting model for each trait.</p>

 ### 1.3 Ancestral state estimation